-Nowadays the challenge of the engineers is to construct photovoltaic panels with as bigger efficiency as possible, which for a give input amount of solar radiation will produce as much as bigger amount of electrical energy as possible.
-Nowadays, with the development of technology, the efficiency of photovoltaic continues to grow and depending on the technology achieves about 15-20 %.
+Nowadays the challenges of the engineers is to construct photovoltaic panels with bigger efficiency, which for a given input amount of solar radiation will produce bigger amount of electrical energy.
+In today's conditions, with the development of technology, the efficiency of the photovoltaic systems continues to grow and depending on technology achieves about 15-20%.